GoZaddy/lox-interpreter/README.md

 ## Testing

 In the tests/ directory, you will find a variety of tests to test the different parts of the interpreter.
+The results of the tests are at the bottom of each file.
 Each test has been verified to pass but you can run them to confirm the results.
 To test a sample lox file named inheritance.lox:

 For windows:
 ```